onikienko/use-chrome-storage/README.md

 Custom React hooks for `chrome.storage.` You may use it for keeping global persisted state in Chrome Extensions.

+**Note:** Since it's a React hook, it may be used only in the React context.
+So it's impossible to use this package in the background service worker.

 - Simplify work with `chrome.storage`
 - Supports `chrome.storage.local` and `chrome.storage.sync`
-- May be used as persisted state available from all extension's contexts (background, content script, popup, option page)
+- May be used as persisted state available in different extension's contexts (content script, popup, options page)
 - Listen for `chrome.storage` changes and keep local state updated

 ## Install